-&lt;sup>11 Paragraph: 008 Reference ID: 10-008-20140306 (accessed 12/1/16)
+&lt;sup>13 Paragraph: 008 Reference ID: 10-008-20140306 (accessed 12/1/16)

-planning obligations, design, density and infrastructure investment, as well as in setting the Community Infrastructure Levy, to promote the viability of brownfield sites across the local area. (our emphasis)
+development of sites.
+Particular consideration should also be given to Local Plan policies on planning obligations, design, density and infrastructure investment, as well as in setting the Community Infrastructure Levy, to promote the viability of brownfield sites across the local area. (our emphasis)

-- 2.16 Central to the consideration of viability is the assessment of land or site value.
+- 2.20 Central to the consideration of viability is the assessment of land or site value.
 The most appropriate way to assess land or site value will vary but there are common principles which should be reflected.
 In all cases, estimated land or site value should: - reflect emerging policy requirements and planning obligations and, where applicable, any Community Infrastructure Levy charge; - provide a competitive return to willing developers and land owners (including equity resulting from those building their own homes); and - be informed by comparable, market-based evidence wherever possible.
-Where transacted bids are significantly above the market norm, they should not be used as part of this exercise. (our emphasis) - 2.17 The NPPF states that viability should consider "competitive returns to a willing landowner and willing developer to enable the development to be deliverable."
+Where transacted bids are significantly above the market norm, they should not be used as part of this exercise. (our emphasis) - 2.21 The NPPF states that viability should consider "competitive returns to a willing landowner and willing developer to enable the development to be deliverable."
 This return will vary significantly between projects to reflect the size and risk profile of the development and the risks to the project.
-A rigid approach to assumed profit levels should be avoided and comparable schemes or data sources reflected wherever possible. (our emphasis) - 2.18 A competitive return for the land owner is the price at which a reasonable land owner would be willing to sell their land for the development.
+A rigid approach to assumed profit levels should be avoided and comparable schemes or data sources reflected wherever possible.
+16 (our emphasis) - 2.22 A competitive return for the land owner is the price at which a reasonable land owner would be willing to sell their land for the development.
 The price will need to provide an incentive for the land owner to sell in comparison with the other options available.
 Those options may include the current use value of the land or its value for a realistic alternative use that complies with planning policy. (our emphasis)

-&lt;sup>12 Paragraph: 025 Reference ID: 10-025-20140306 (accessed 12/1/16)
+&lt;sup>14 Paragraph: 025 Reference ID: 10-025-20140306 (accessed 12/1/16)

-&lt;sup>13 Paragraph: 014 Reference ID: 10-014-20140306 (accessed 12/1/16)
+&lt;sup>15 Paragraph: 014 Reference ID: 10-014-20140306 (accessed 12/1/16)

-&lt;sup>14 Paragraph: 015 Reference ID: 10-015-20140306 (accessed 12/1/16)
+&lt;sup>16 Paragraph: 015 Reference ID: 10-015-20140306 (accessed 12/1/16)

-&lt;sup>15 Paragraph: 015 Reference ID: 10-015-20140306 (accessed 12/1/16)
+&lt;sup>17 Paragraph: 015 Reference ID: 10-015-20140306 (accessed 12/1/16)